whosonfirst/whosonfirst-www/www/blog/2019/05/13/geonames/index.md

     }
 ```

 Next, we created a lookup table to identify historical localities.
-This is important, as both GeoNames and Who's On First have a concept a historical places; identifying localities that have been deprecated, ceased to exist, or "historical" for another reason, let's us tag these records as such during our import.
+This is important, as both GeoNames and Who's On First have a concept a historical places; identifying localities that have been deprecated, ceased to exist, or have a "historical" designation, let's us tag these records as such during our import.

 After filtering out non-locality placetypes and comparing the remaining records with existing records (through existing concordances and various spatial join methods), we iterated through the two import files to craft new GeoJSON-formatted records for Who's On First.